Capital hill: Astros, Nats put World Series eyes on pitching

 “Philosophically, whether it’s about the new-age opener or pulling guys third time through, most of the people that support that haven’t had Verlander or Cole on their team,” he said.

-Houston is an initial 2-1 favorite of the Las Vegas sports books.

 The Astros, who began as the National League expansion Colt .45s in 1962, led the majors in setting a franchise record for wins.
-Their playoff path was more of a struggle, beating wild-card Tampa Bay in the deciding Game 5 of the AL Division Series and then stopping the 103-win Yankees on Altuve’s pennant-winning homer off Aroldis Chapman in the ninth inning of Game 6.
+Their playoff path was more of a struggle, beating wild-card Tampa Bay in the deciding Game 5 of the AL Division Series and then stopping the 103-win Yankees on Altuve’s pennant-winning homer off Aroldis Chapman in the ninth inning.

 The Nationals, who started out as the Montreal Expos in 1969, took the reverse route.